Root Cellar Ideas: 10 Root Cellar Plans to Make a Root Cellar

 Constructing a root cellar on your property is fantastic.
 But now you need to know how to use it properly.
 Having some root cellar plans for what you want to store and how you plan to store is equally as important as the cellar itself.

-Here are some tips to consider when you begin storing food in your DIY root cellar.
+Here aresome tips to consider when you begin storing food in your DIY root cellar.

 2. As you handle your fruits and vegetables, do so carefully.
 Rough treatment of your products can cause bruising, which will encourage decomposition.